jpinzonc/AI_PLAYGROUND/README.md

 3. IMAGE_TO_CODE --> Results from interactions with CLAUDE model, in which an image was provided and it generated code for different apps.

+4. IMPROVE_CODE --> A couple of ways to generate or improve code with LlamaCode and IBM's Granite Code (The latest is very slow*)

-Most of the tests are done using LLama3 through Ollama
+### Most of the tests are done using LLama3 through Ollama

+*slownest may be the result of my system not having a GPU.